Gekkio/gekkio.fi/content/blog/2012/java-pitfalls-field-access-in-inner-classes.md

 }
 ```

 As you can see, a _package-level_ static accessor method called access$000 is generated in order to grant access to the private field.
 Now it's easier to see that alternative 3 will most likely be the fastest one, because it is the only one that uses direct field access.
 Using package access in fields is a micro-optimization, but this whole thing is definitely a detail that should be known by Java developers.
-In performance-critical parts of code it might actually matter, and [the Android performance guide](http://developer.android.com/guide/practices/design/performance.html#package_inner) actually mentions this implementation detail.
+In performance-critical parts of code it might actually matter, and ~~the Android performance guide~~ (2023 edit: removed dead link) actually mentions this implementation detail.

 This implementation detail may also cause slight confusion when field access is attempted on a null reference of the inner class.
 Consider the following code: